TOAST-DOCS/AppGuard/en/appguard-plugin-guide.md

 ### Supported Environment

-- Android Gradle Plugin (AGP) 3.0.1 or higher
+- Android Gradle Plugin (AGP) 4.x or higher

-- firebase-crashlytics-gradle 2.2.0~2.8.0

 - The Gradle Plugin method is not supported in the Unity environment.